Haruma-K/GoogleSheetFetcher/README.md

 # GoogleSheetFetcher

 ## Overview
-The GoogleSheetFetcher is the simple interface Google Sheets reader for Unity editor.
+The Simple Google Sheets reader for Unity editor.
 You can do OAuth2 authorization and fetch the spreadsheet values by writing the following.

 ```cs